natedoot/cv-to-act-topo/README.md

 Create a file called `token.tok` and place it in the `auth/` directory, then paste the contents of the service account token into the file.
 ## VSCode/Devcontainer Usage
+??? note "Is Docker Running?"
+   Ensure Docker is running prior to openning devcontainer, otherwise devcontainer build will fail

 1. **Clone the Repository**:
 ```
    git clone https://github.com/natedoot/cv-to-act-topo.git